iann0036/tf-cfn-provider/docs/providers/oraclepaas/MysqlServiceInstance.md

 `CloudStoragePassword` - (Required) Password for the Oracle Storage Cloud administrator.

 `CreateIfMissing` - (Optional) Specifies whether to create the container if it does not exist.
 Default value is `false`.

+### EnterpriseMonitorConfiguration Properties

+`EmAgentUsername` - (Optional).
+Name for the Enterprise Monitor agent user.

+`EmAgentPassword` - (Optional).
+Password for MySQL Enterprise Monitor agent.

+`EmUsername` - (Optional) Name for the Enterprise Monitor Manager user.

+`EmPassword` - (Optional) Password for MySQL Enterprise Monitor manager.

+`EmPort` - (Optional) The port number for the MySQL Enterprise Monitor instance.
+The default is 18443.

+### MysqlConfiguration Properties

 `DbName` - (Optional).
 The name of the database instance.
 Default value is `mydatabase`.